Friday, August 23, 2024

 Since the play is a backstage comedy, you can use your own bare stage as the set, adding only a few minor items like a table, chair, and two building columns.

-As for the costumes, those almost entirely street clothes, with a few hard hats and professional outfits thrown in for good measure.
+As for the costumes, those are almost entirely street clothes, with a few hard hats and professional outfits thrown in for good measure.

 Okay, enough jabbering.
 You want to read the full synopsis, don't you?
 Well, you can find that on the play's web page, along with a free script sample and ordering info.